railwayapp/docs/src/docs/databases/postgresql.md

 ## Connect

-When you run `railway run` in a project with the Postgres database service installed, we inject several environment variables.
+There are two ways to connect to a PostgreSQL database:

+- Add a [Reference Variable](/develop/variables#reference-variables) to a service
+- Run `railway connect` to start a `psql` shell

+The following variables can be referenced in your services:

-- PGHOST
+- `PGHOST`
-- PGPORT
+- `PGPORT`
-- PGUSER
+- `PGUSER`
-- PGPASSWORD
+- `PGPASSWORD`
-- PGDATABASE
+- `PGDATABASE`
-- DATABASE_URL
+- `DATABASE_URL`

-Many libraries will automatically look for the `DATABASE_URL` variable and use it to connect to PostgreSQL.
-You can also manually use these variables however you like.
+_Note, Many libraries will automatically look for the `DATABASE_URL` variable and use it to connect to PostgreSQL but you can use these variables in whatever way works for you._

 ## Image